awillats/xcorr-visualizer-p5/TASKS.md

       - excise demo code (to demo.js?) to make room for xcorr matrix
       - increase buffer length
   ( ) plot fixed-lag xcorr
+   - toggleable views?
    ( )  add scatterplot to plotFunctions.js
   (!) normalize cross-corr by autocorr
+    - be sure to try normalization strategies on reciprocal circuit
     - plot both normalizations!
     - timeflip as needed